-Numerator data shows that QSR breakfast buyers have higher purchase frequency and buying rate than total fast food visitors, making them a lucrative target segment.
+Numerator Insights data shows that QSR breakfast buyers have higher purchase frequency and buying rate than total fast food visitors, making them a lucrative target segment.
 Breakfast is also the only growing day part in QSR representing a big opportunity for fast food brands.
 Restaurant brands trying to compete and win in this mealtime have to get these components right.

 Need for Speed

 As their name suggests, the defining characteristics of Quick Serve Restaurants are speed & convenience.
 Consumers have come to expect full meals a couple of minutes after ordering.
 However, they continue demanding more streamlined experiences, especially for the breakfast day part, which is arguably the most time constrained.
 Numerator data shows that 57% of QSR breakfast trips were made to locations less than 5 minutes away, +5% points from rest of day.
 Furthermore, QSR breakfast shoppers are more likely to eat the meal at work (21% vs. 9% for Rest of Day) or on-the-go / while commuting (30% vs. 22% for rest of day).

 To that end, consumers are leveraging technology offerings to streamline the process, especially for breakfast.
 For example, 4% (vs. 2% for rest of day) of breakfast fast food trips used mobile ordering or order ahead capabilities and 8% used kiosks (vs. 4% for rest of day).
 They are also relying on 3rd Party delivery providers to save time.
 Per Numerator data, over the past year, consumers have spent about $62 dollars with the Grubhubs, UberEats, and DoorDash’s of the world during the breakfast day part with average basket size about $20, highlighting consumers are willing to pay for convenience.